-Canada lynx require moist boreal forests that have cold, snowy winters and a high-density snowshoe hare prey base.
-The habitat conditions required for this species' feeding, breeding, and sheltering do not occur where the civil works projects are located.
+Canada Lynx prefer moist boreal forests that have cold, snowy winters and a high-density snowshoe hare prey base.
+These requirements do not occur at or adjacent to the civil works project in Montana.
 As such, the categorical permissions would have no effect on Canada lynx.
-No conservation measures have been identified or would be needed.